leecarl11/SchoolProject/README.md

 HI,
-there i,m currently working on something cool and interesting! i,m currently at uni learning to to be a software engineer.
+I'm currently working on something cool and interesting!
+I'm currently in uni learning to be a software engineer.